UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week12/lecture11p1.md

 ## Jekyll installation

-We did this in Homework #5 [recall instructions here](https://uiuc-ischool-dataviz.github.io/is445_bcubcg_fall2023/week09/installation_instructions_week11.html).
+We did this already in Lab #6!

 notes:
-the good news is that if we recall homework #5 we already installed jekyll!  now we'll actually start making modifcations to your webpages in order to host your own content (and final projects) and publishing to github
+the good news is that if we recall lab #6 we already installed jekyll!  now we'll actually start making modifications to your webpages in order to host your own content (and final projects) and publishing to github

 ---